-In the context of exams cheating involves the use of unauthorized notes or other resources (e.g. cellphones), copying from other students, the use of a surrogate exam taker, etc. Like plagiarism, I will not tolerate cheating on exams and students found cheating will be reported to the college authorities and will, at minimum, receive a failing grade on the exam.
+In the context of exams cheating involves the use of unauthorized notes or other resources (e.g. cellphones), copying from other students, the use of a surrogate exam taker, etc.

 I will not tolerate plagiarism or cheating and I will investigate suspected cases.
 In the event that I find instances of plagiarism or cheating I reserve the right to report the student to the college authorities for disciplinary action.
 At minimum, the student will receive a failing grade on the assignment.
 I also reserve the right to give students guilty of plagiarism or cheating a failing grade for the class as a whole.
 All ideas and material that are not your own should be cited using a consistent citation format.